Undergraduate International Student FAQs

 International scholarships will be awarded to qualified first-year and transfer applicants.
 First-year international applicants are encouraged to submit SAT or ACT results for review.
 Merit-based scholarship awards are only offered upon admission to RIT.

-Students who are awarded merit or need-based scholarships may use scholarships awarded as part of the documentation of support.
-The total support, which may include the merit or need-based scholarships if applicable, must total at least $78,000 USD in order for RIT to issue the I-20 or DS-2019 forms necessary to apply for a student visa.
+Students may use scholarships awarded as part of the documentation of support.
+The total support, which may include the merit or need-based aid if applicable, must total at least $78,000 USD in order for RIT to issue the I-20 or DS-2019 forms necessary to apply for a student visa.

 If you will begin your studies at RIT within 5 months of attending a US secondary school, college or university, you will be asked to complete a SEVIS Transfer form with the assistance of your International Counselor.